AliMorty/AliMorty.github.io/_posts/2018-10-30-Why-Mean-Squared-Error.md

 For me, a question arises when people use **MSE** as an objective function for their learning tasks.
-The question is: **WHY??** But if you ask this question you probably get answers such as:
+The question is: **WHY??** Why??
+But when you ask this question you probably get answers like:
 1. Since it works well on this dataset!
 2. Because we want to give more penalty for bad predictions (in comparison with l1-norm)
 3. Computing the derivation of MSE is simple (in comparison with l1-norm) <br>

-To be honest, these reasons do not convince me.
-For the first reason, we can say: "ok!
-It works well but maybe there are some better choices."
-For the second and third reasons we can say: "there is another alternative for giving a penalty for a bad prediction (such as l4-norm) with easy computations."<br> <br>
+To be honest, The above reasons don’t convince me.
+In response to the first one we can say "ok it works well but there could be better choices" For the second and third reasons we can say: "there is another alternative for giving a penalty for a bad prediction (such as l4-norm) with easy computations."<br> <br>
 But fortunately, I found one reason (for a particular situation) in Wasserman's "All of statistics" that makes me more relaxed!
 For other people not interested in the above reasons, I want to share this post to hopefully help them to be relaxed. <br>
 The book states that in linear regression with normal noise if we want to use Maximum Likelihood to learn parameter, it is the same as minimizing the MSE. <br>
 First, let's define linear regression.<br>